cajal/microns-nda-access/README.md

 You can also replace the ./notebooks reference to a folder of your choice.

+The links section of the notebook service in docker-compose.yml will also need to be commented out or it'll expect the database container image to be present.

 ## Known Issues

 - For Windows and Mac (where you have to allocate memory ahead of time for Docker) you might need to allocate 8-12 GB to Docker to ensure you aren't running into the upper limits of the default allocated memory limits.
 Otherwise you might run into a "Lost Connection to MYSQL database" exception, which can be temporarily fixed by restarting the notebook kernel.